 Despite its modest population size, Singapore is the thirty-seventh largest economy in the world.
 Upon gaining independence in 1965, a series of regulation reforms cultivated conditions that enabled businesses to thrive.

 Over the next 50 years, Singaporean GDP per capita increased at one of the fastest rates worldwide.
+Today, Singapore remains widely regarded as one of the world's most business-friendly environments.

 From 2014-2016, the value of the foodservice sector increased at a CAGR of 3.7%, from SGD 11.5 billion to SGD 12.4 billion.
 The sector is forecast a marginally accelerated CAGR of 3.9% during 2016-2021, and is expected to be valued at approximately SGD 15.1 billion by 2021.